c272/microbit-v2-docs/content/guides/logging.md

 }
 ```

 With this sort of data, it's probably useful to have a timestamp attached to it.
-To achieve this, we can modify our logger to use a handy method provided by the logger that allows you to set a timestamp to be attached to each log row.
+To achieve this, we can modify our logging code to use a handy method provided by the logger which sets a timestamp to be attached to each log row.
 When enabling timestamping, we also need to choose the granularity of the attached timestamps.
 The available time stamp granularities are:
 - None (no timestamp attached)
 - Milliseconds
 - Seconds